madjava/my-ckad-journey/README.md

 - Learn to use `--dry-run=client -o yaml` to generate yaml manifest files with you can further edit.
 Also don't forget to redirect to an actual file e.g. `k run po nginx --dry-run=client -o yaml > my-pod.yaml` to create the manifest file.<br>

 - 🧨 Don't create yaml files from scratch, you would run out of time for sure if you do that.
-You either copy an example from the documentation and modify or use the dry-run option to create a skeleton which is then edited accordingly.
+You either copy an example from the documentation and modify or use the `--dry-run` option to create a template which is then edited accordingly.

 - Learn to use the K8s documentation, have your bookmarks ready for speedy access.
 I have provided my bookmark [here](my-k8s-bookmarks.html.zip) that you can use for a start and build upon.
 Import that in your **Chrome browser** and further update.